andrewburger/andrewburger.github.io/about.md

 I earned a Master of Science in Information Technology Management degree from [Regis University](https://www.regis.edu) and a Bachelor degree in Computer Science from [Binghamton University](https://www.binghamton.edu).

 Have questions or suggestions?
 Feel free to [check out my code on GitHub](https://github.com/andrewburger).

-You can also follow me on twitter [@andrewaburger](https://twitter.com/andrewaburger).